aurorabuilder/elements/README.md

 - https://raw.githubusercontent.com/aurorabuilder/elements/master/third-party.index
 - https://raw.githubusercontent.com/aurorabuilder/elements/master/unearthed-arcana.index

 When the index files have been downloaded to your custom folder, click the **update custom files** button to download the content.
-When the content here gets updated you can use the **update custom files** button to update the files to latest version.
+When the content gets updated the builder will automatically update your files for you in the background.

-### Additional Content Project Page
-You can request content by creating an issue with the request.
-When you want to create content, just leave a reply in the issue stating you're willing to work on it.

 ### Support
 Visit the [website](http://www.dndbuilder.net "Aurora Builder Website") for more information, discuss anything related in the [subreddit](https://www.reddit.com/r/aurorabuilder "Aurora Builder Subreddit") and/or [discord channel](https://discord.gg/MmWvNFV), and feel free support the project on [patreon](https://www.patreon.com/aurorabuilder "Patreon page for Aurora Builder").

-### Gitter
+### Content Request
-Join the [gitter.im/aurorabuilder](https://gitter.im/aurorabuilder) channel with your github account.
+You can request content by creating an issue with the request.
+When you are willing to create content, just leave a reply in the issue stating you're working on it.